AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="context"></a>
 ## 9.6 Context

 All cmi5 defined statements MUST contain a context that includes all objects/values as defined in this section.
-Either the LMS or the AU MAY provide additional objects.
+Either the LMS or the AU MAY provide additional properties.

 <a name="registration"></a>
 ### 9.6.1 registration